H33Tx/Cache/README.md

-# Cash - PHP File-Based Cache
+# Cache - PHP File-Based Cache

 This is a simple PHP file-based caching system with support for cache monitoring and encryption.
 It allows you to securely cache data and monitor cache usage in your PHP applications.